France–Pakistan relations

 Pakistan–France relations are the bilateral, cultural, and international relations between Pakistan and France.
-The relationships are based on military, defence, cultural, educational cooperation and economic ties.
+The relationship is based on military, defence, cultural, educational cooperation, and economic ties.
 Trade between the two countries is generally increasing with time.

+Air France have not flown to Pakistan since 1995 and not operated cargo services since 2001 and demand exists.

 History

 The foreign relations between Pakistan and France were first established on 31 July 1951 when both countries agreed to open embassy services in each countries.
 France was one of the first non-Muslim states to recognize Pakistan, opening its embassy about 2 months after Pakistani independence In August 1960, a farewell trade treaty was signed; followed by import-export treaty that was concluded October 1966.
-During the Cold war, France considered Pakistan as "state deserving attention", and had been a major foreign supplier of Pakistan Armed Forces.
+During the Cold War, France considered Pakistan as "state deserving attention", and had been a major foreign supplier of Pakistan Armed Forces.